Summary

 6 Ways To Fix Kindle Device Won’t Turn On Issue

-1. Reset Your Kindle
+1. Charge Your Kindle

 Your Kindle is most likely not turning on because its battery is dead.
 Connect it to a charger and set it aside for a few minutes.
 If you notice a charging animation on the screen, it means your Kindle’s battery is low, and you should charge it until it is fully charged.
 If no charging animation appears, try a new charger, various wall outlets, or a power bank.